Updated: Jul 14

-Over the last several years, we’ve seen the pendulum swing widely with respect to prenatal fitness.
+Over the last several years, we’ve seen the pendulum swing widely with respect to exercise during pregnancy.
 First pregnant people were told to take it easy- to keep their heart rate under 140 bpm, to not lift anything heavier than 10 lbs, and certainly not to run or engage in anything more strenuous than walking or yoga.
 One popular childbirth preparation book on my shelf suggests “Brisk walking is good from the beginning to the middle of your pregnancy.
 After that you may want to slow down a bit so that your baby is not jostled too much.”
 I’m guessing the authors never tried to wrangle a toddler while pregnant!

 On the flip side, now we’re told that pregnant people can “keep doing what they were doing before they got pregnant” and to “listen to their bodies” without much guidance as to what that really means.
 We’re now flooded with images of pregnant Crossfit athletes and professional athletes competing at high levels.
 Where does the truth lie?